dmahajan980/dmahajan980/README.md

 to open source projects.
 I believe in creating software that is accessible and user-friendly.

 - 🔭 I’m looking for **Summer 2021 Internship Opportunities**.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning React and TypeScript.
 - 💬 Ask me about JavaScript, web development, and open source.
 - 📝 I write articles on [Medium](https://medium.com/@divyanshumahajan).
 - 😄 Pronouns: He / him